kennetpostigo/MEAN-Blog/README.md

   * Then run sass -watch or gulp-sass.
 + Start the sever with Node
  * node server or nodemon server.
++ Mongodb
+	*You NEED mongodb to use this repository.
+Learn how to [install](http://docs.mongodb.org/manual/installation/)

 ## Feedback or Contact